MurmurationsNetwork/MurmurationsProtocol/index_api-v2.md

 > :lock: The `GET /nodes` endpoint will eventually require an API key in order to prevent unauthorized harvesting of data from the index.
  -->

 Aggregators can search for nodes based on the schemas nodes use, when the nodes were last validated by the index (i.e., for recent changes to node profiles), and by geolocating nodes within a certain range (e.g., _10km_ or _6mi_) from a specific location or finding them based on the town/city, country, etc. Searching for deleted nodes is also possible so that aggregators can keep their records updated as nodes remove themselves from the index.
+Finally, nodes can associate tags to their profiles to enable searching by specific keywords.

 It is envisioned that other search parameters will be added to this endpoint as they are defined and deemed useful for aggregator searching.